Traffic Management Act 2004

 The Traffic Management Act 2004 (c.
-18) is an Act of the Parliament of the United Kingdom.
+18) is an act of the Parliament of the United Kingdom.
 It sets out how road networks should be managed by local authorities and includes regulations for roadworks.
-The Act has been implemented from 1 April 2008 across the United Kingdom.
+The act has been implemented from 1 April 2008 across the United Kingdom.

+Provisions

+The act gave powers to local authorities and the Highway Agency to manage the powers to patrol motorways to respond to incidents and breakdowns on the motorways so that movement can be restored.

 Part 2 - Network Management

 This section sets out the network management duty to "secure the expeditious movement of traffic", which is defined as pedestrians as well as vehicles.

 Parts 3 and 4 - Permits and Street Works

 All the parties interested in occupying streets/highways need to follow the specified guidelines.
 The main highlights are as follows: